danielcorin/blog/content/posts/2023/trying-out-deepsparse.md

 That helps a bit.
 There are a lot of options that I need to understand better.

-Let's try the same set of questions with a different model just for fun:
+Let's try the same set of questions with a different model, just for fun:

 ```python
 from deepsparse import Pipeline